pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step7.md

 }
 ```

-Try to get the first beacon by its UDI using the command:
+Now, we try to get the first beacon by its UDI using the command:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "{\"udi\":\"00001\"}" http://localhost:8080/v1/beacons/get_beacon_by_udi